Employment Based Immigration & Workplace Compliance FAQs

 - I have been offered a job and it looks like I may qualify for a visa, but the employer seems reluctant to sponsor me for a work visa or green card.
 What should I do?

-- As a Human Resources Executive, I see many applicants responding to our ads who I think are foreigners.
+- As a Human Resources Executive, I see many applicants responding to our ads who I think are not Americans.
 Should I get involved in sponsoring them?
 Why or why not?

 - What is PERM?